Six simple ways for small businesses to build good local links

 You can even ask if there’s an opportunity for a weekly or monthly column in a local newspaper or niche magazine.
 For example, if you’re a lawyer you can share weekly legal tips; if you’re a Yoga instructor you can explain how to do Yoga poses correctly and if you’re a florist you can explain which flowers to choose for a wedding or a specific event.

 You can also get started on your own website by creating useful resources and articles related to your industry and your city.
 Just make sure to optimise your content with relevant local keywords so they are easy to find online.
-Our 123-reg Search Engine Optimiser tool will tell you exactly where to include keywords on a page, making your content easier to find online by your audience as well as local journalists who might want to get a quote for you or write about your business.

 3. Earn a local business award